Seniors Real Estate Specialist (SRES)

 Whatever the reason, there may come a time when parents, along with their adult children, consider selling and moving on.

-Leah is a real estate professional who has experience in senior’s issues, and can put you in contact with other similarly trained advisors such as Anne Delaney of Delaney Relocation & Home Services Inc. A lawyer with Allen & Co., Catherine Miller specializes in will, estates, and real estate transacations.
+Leah is a real estate professional who has experience in senior’s issues, and can put you in contact with other similarly trained advisors such as a lawyer with Miller Law, Catherine Miller who specializes in will, estates, and real estate transacations.
 These professionals can be an invaluable resource with answers to many of your questions.

 You can count on a Seniors Real Estate Specialist® (SRES®) to help guide you through the process and the special considerations, making the transaction less stressful and more successful.
 If you or your friends and family are looking for a Realtor® who understands the seniors housing market, please don’t hesitate to get in touch with Leah.